Mobile push notifications

 Note

-Mobile push notifications replace the old "Push Notification" feature, which has been deprecated (you can keep using it if it has already been set up in your project).
-Version 2.0.0 or higher for Android and iOS is supported.
+Mobile push notifications replace the old "Push Notification" feature, which we've deprecated.
+You can still use the old feature if it's already set up in your project.
+We support version 2.0.0 or higher for Android and iOS.

-For detailed installation of mobile SDK and enabling push notifications, follow the respective guides:
+For detailed setup instructions, follow the respective guides:

-Once complete, the notifications can be sent to your application straight from Bloomreach Engagement.
+Once you're done, you can send notifications to your app straight from Bloomreach Engagement.

 iOS SDK Integration Guide

-If you want to learn more about integrating iOS SDK, check our short video guide!
+Want to learn more about integrating iOS SDK?
+Watch the video guide.

 Push notification integrations

-To send push notifications, a third-party service is required.
-To set up an integration with a push service, navigate to the Data & Assets > Integrations.
+You need a third-party service to send push notifications.
+To set up a connection with a push service, go to Data & Assets > Integrations.

-These services will receive the push request from Engagement and send it to the target mobile devices based on the device push token.
-Push tokens are saved as an attribute to the customer profile; our SDK will take care of the push token management and assign the push token attribute to the customer profile upon subscribing to push notifications.
-Each push notification integration uses a different attribute name to save the token described below.
+These services receive push requests from Engagement and send them to users' phones using device push tokens.
+Push tokens are saved as customer profile attributes.
+Our SDK handles push token management and assigns the push token attribute to the customer profile when users subscribe to push notifications.
+Each push notification integration uses a different attribute name to save the token.

 All mobile push services require an integration to be set up under Data & Assets > Integrations and then selected under Project settings > Campaigns > Channels > Push notifications.
 The integration selected in the project settings will then be used to send push notifications to the chosen devices (Android/iOS).
 When the integration is changed (and settings are saved), all push notification nodes from all scenarios will immediately use the selected integration.